greggman/servez-cli/README.md

 * `--dirs` Show folder listings (defaults to `true`, `--no-dirs` to disable)

+* `--qr` Show a QR code for the root url of the server.
+This might help for using servez with a phone.

 * `--cors` Include CORS headers (defaults to `true`, `--no-cors` to disable)

 * `--local` make serve only accessible from this machine.
 The default